pombredanne/centidb/docs/index.rst

 4. Make indices work as `Collection` observers, instead of hard-wired
 5. Convert `Index` to reuse `Collection`
 6. Support "read-only" `Index` object

+Probably not:

-7. Minimalist validating+indexing network server module
+1. Minimalist validating+indexing network server module
-8. `Engine` or `Collection` that implements caching on top of another
+2. `Engine` or `Collection` that implements caching on top of another
-9. `Engine` that distributes keyspace using configurable scheme
+3. `Engine` that distributes keyspace using configurable scheme
+4. `Index` and `Query` classes that integrate with richer APIs, e.g. App Engine